-The modernization effort will increase access to Reemployment Assistance benefits by developing a mobile-responsive user interface.
+The modernization effort will increase access and equity in the delivery of Reemployment Assistance benefits by developing a mobile-responsive user interface.
 This will directly benefit individuals who lack access to reliable Internet service and/or who do not have access to a computer.
 This mobile-responsive user interface will also be made available in English, Spanish, and Haitian Creole.
 Once the mobile-responsive user interface is launched, DEO will be able to collect and assess data to understand the adoption of this new feature and how the interface can be refined to deliver the best value to users.
 These efforts enhance the Reemployment Assistance Program in supporting a pathway to economic self-sufficiency.

 Community Engagement: The initiative was approved by the Florida Legislature whose elected members have ongoing interaction with their constituents regarding citizen and community needs.
 Constituent feedback, including ensuring the Reemployment Assistance system is available during periods of peak demand, is enhanced to provide a user-friendly interface for system users, and offers more expeditious claims processing, was used to shape CS/CS/HB 1463 and provide direction to DEO about modernizing the system.
+DEO also maintains a dedicated website for this initiative that is accessible to the public.